-Three Peaks Trail to Lost Lake is a 11.1 mile moderately trafficked out and back trail located near Packwood, WA that features a great forest setting and is rated as difficult.
+Three Peaks Trail to Lost Lake is a 11.1 mile moderately trafficked out and back trail located near Packwood, Washington that features a great forest setting and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.

 Started at the Three Peaks Trailhead and headed to Lost Lake, then return.
 Makes for a long tiring day.
 Do as an overnighter or allow plenty of time.

 This hike was a solo out/back from the Three Peaks TH to Lost Lake and back for a total of 14 miles in 9 hrs, counting stops.
 The road to the trailhead narrows considerably at the trailhead and there is limited parking.
 Lower clearance vehicles may have to park below the trailhead to avoid a washed out area.